Pedro Monzón

 Pedro Damián Monzón (born 23 February 1962) is an Argentine football manager and former player who played as a defender.
 He is an assistant manager of Independiente.

 Club career

 Moncho Monzón played in different clubs, but most importantly in Independiente, with which he obtained 4 titles, including the Intercontinental Cup in 1984.

 International career

-With the Argentina national team he scored one goal against Romania in the 1990 World Cup.
+With the Argentina national team, Monzón obtained 15 caps between 1988 and 1990.
+He scored his only international goal in a 1–1 draw against Romania in the team's final group match of 1990 World Cup; the result saw Argentina advance as one of the best third-place teams.

-Monzón became the first player to be sent off in a World Cup final, when referee Edgardo Codesal gave him a straight red card for a high tackle on Jürgen Klinsmann of Germany 65 minutes into the game, 20 minutes after he replaced fellow defender Oscar Ruggeri.
-He would be joined by teammate Gustavo Dezotti later on as Argentina lost the game 1–0.
-Many critics called the incident a prime example of Klinsmann's diving, a claim he contradicted.
-In an interview in 2004, Klinsmann noted that the foul left a 15-cm gash on his shin.
+During the same tournament, Monzón became the first player to be sent off in a World Cup final, when referee Edgardo Codesal gave him a straight red card for a high tackle on Jürgen Klinsmann of Germany 65 minutes into the game, 20 minutes after he replaced fellow defender Oscar Ruggeri.
+Monzón would be joined by teammate Gustavo Dezotti later on as Argentina lost the game 1–0 and finished with nine men on the field.
+Some accused Klinsmann of diving; at an interview in 2004, Klinsmann noted that Monzón's foul left a 15-cm gash on his shin.